 Yes, if a majority vote in favour by number and rateable value, the levy will become mandatory.
 Payment of the levy carries the same enforcement as non-domestic rates.

 The levy is a percentage of rateable value so generally, you will be paying a lot less than the multiples.
-However, the benefits will be equitable – for example the overall town marketing and promotion activities should benefit your business in particular.
+However, the benefits will be equitable.
+The projects and activities of the BID are designed to enhance the trading environment across the whole city.

 We will enter into baseline agreements with the local authorities and other service providers.
 These agreements will guarantee the level of service provision in the area and show you what the councils will continue to provide.
 In this way you can see who does what and be confident that the BID investment is providing added value.